kbdevs/kbclip/README.md

 [FFMPEG GUIDE](https://phoenixnap.com/kb/ffmpeg-windows)

-if you need help dm me on discord @kb.kb
+if you need help make a issue request